joef551/camel-cql/readme.md

 </bean>
 ```

-Here's a snippet of Java code, assuming you have a reference to a Camel Exchange object, that extracts the resulting JSON strings from a retrieved List<Map<String,String>>:
+Here's a snippet of Java code, assuming you have a reference to a Camel Exchange object, that extracts the resulting JSON strings from a retrieved ```java List<Map<String,String>>```:

 ```java
 List<Map<String, String>> mList = (List<Map<String, String>>)exchange.getIn().getBody();
 ```

 [Inserting JSON data into a table](http://docs.datastax.com/en/cql/3.3/cql/cql_using/useInsertJSON.html) is done via a JSON INSERT statement.
-For example, the following CqlStmnt is defined as a JSON INSERT that is used to insert rows/records based on a an input parameter of CQL type "text" and a key called, "json".
+For example, the following CqlStmnt is defined as a JSON INSERT that is used to insert rows/records based on  an input parameter of CQL type "text" and a key called, "json".

 ```xml
 <bean id="insertJSON" class="org.metis.cassandra.CqlStmnt">